VaishnaviBorikar/M2-EmbSys/Project/01_Requirements/README.md

 - The mechanical system of sensor is destined to convert linearly the value of potentiometer resistance to the water level variation.
 The signal conditioning consists of analog and digital system especially microcontroller circuit.
 #### Voltmeter
 - Voltmeters can also be used to measure DC voltage as well as sinusoidal AC voltages but the introduction of a voltmeter as a measuring instrument into a circuit can interfere with its steady state conditions.
+#### LED
+-  LED is a semiconductor device used in many electronic devices, mostly used for indication purposes.
+It is used widely as indicator during test for checking the validity of results at different stages.It is very cheap and easily available in variety of shape, color and size.
+The LEDs are also used in designing of message display boards and traffic control signal lights etc.